- Home

 The Staff Liaisons to each Municipal Board and Authority will be informed if their Board has been assigned a Junior Board Member for the upcoming semester.
 The Staff member will include the Junior Board Member in meeting notices sent out to the Board and provide the student with an opportunity during each meeting to give a report to the Board.

-Interested students for either position must fill out an application below by July 8.
-Send a brief letter of recommendation (from an adult other than a family member) to: Laura Pace Lilley, Mt.
-Lebanon Municipality, 710 Washington Road, Pittsburgh, PA 15228 or lpace@mtlebanon.org.
+Students interested in either position must fill out an application by July 8 each year.
+With that application, students must include a brief letter of recommendation (from an adult other than a family member.)